askui/askui-dev-docs/docs/docs/api/01-API/table-of-contents.md

                     <summary>customElement()  <span class="theme-doc-version-badge badge badge--success">production</span> </summary>
 <md-block>

-Filters for a 'custom element', that is a UI element which is defined by providing an image and other parameters such as degree of rotation.
+Filters for a 'custom element', that is a UI element that is defined by providing an image and other parameters such as degree of rotation.
 It allows filtering for a UI element based on an image instead of using text or element descriptions like `button().withText('Submit')` in `await aui.click().button().withText('Submit').exec()`.

-See the tutorial - [Custom Element](https://docs.askui.com/docs/general/Tutorials/custom-element) for more detail.
+See the tutorial - [Custom Element](https://docs.askui.com/docs/general/Element%20Selection/custom-elements) for more details.

 **Example**
 ```typescript